Tolemo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+reate a script that creates a new local variable.

+Name: BEST

+Value: School